JoeyHendricks/STATS-PAL/texts/performance_advisory_council_article.md

 **Our beautiful digital world is changing faster every day and with increased speed comes unprecedented more demand for automating more complex actions so organizations can pick up speed and face our ever more demanding online world.**

-**Because of this demand there is nothing new for performance engineering experts to execute their tests continuously.
+**Because of this demand, there is nothing new for performance engineering experts to execute their tests continuously.
 However, when integrating their entire quality assurance process into a pipeline we quickly recognize that the analysis of our complex test results is not an easy hurdle to overcome.**